Constitutional carry: U.S. states with only permitless open carry

 Most U.S. states have historically only regulated the concealed carrying of weapons while leaving the open carrying of legal weapons largely unregulated.
-The states of Colorado, Delaware, Louisiana, Michigan, Nebraska, Nevada, North Carolina, Oregon, Pennsylvania, Virginia, and Wisconsin allow for the unlicensed carrying of handguns openly while still requiring a permit for concealed carry.
+The states of Colorado, Delaware, Michigan, Nevada, New Mexico, North Carolina, Oregon, Pennsylvania, Virginia, Washington, and Wisconsin allow for the unlicensed carrying of handguns openly while still requiring a permit for concealed carry.
 Since these states do not allow for permitless concealed carry they are not considered full constitutional carry states.

 Colorado

 Colorado does not regulate the unlicensed open carry of firearms at a state level for those 18+.
-In 2021, the Colorado General Assembly removed preemption of firearm laws allowing local jurisdictions to regulate the open carrying of firearms.
-Colorado also considers your vehicle an extension of your home and does not require a permit to conceal carry while inside a private automobile or in some other private means of conveyance.
+In 2021, the Colorado General Assembly removed the state's preemption of firearm laws, allowing local jurisdictions to regulate the open carrying of firearms.
+Colorado also considers one's vehicle an extension of their home, and therefore does not require a permit to carry concealed in a private automobile or some other private means of conveyance.